-27. Dismissal of proceedings
+27 Dismissal of proceedings

-27.1 At any stage of the proceedings under these Regulations the Head of Registry Services or, Academic Registrar may direct that the proceedings be dismissed.
+27.1 At any stage of the proceedings under these Regulations the University Secretary, Registrar and Chief Compliance Officer, Director of Student Administration or, Associate Director of Registry Services may direct that the proceedings be dismissed.

-28. Adjournment of proceedings
+28 Adjournment of proceedings

-28.1 At any stage of the proceedings under these Regulations the Head of Registry Services or, Academic Registrar may direct that proceedings be adjourned for a period of up to three academic years.
-Circumstances whereby an adjournment may be deemed appropriate are:
+- 28.1 At any stage of the proceedings under these Regulations the University Secretary, Registrar and Chief Compliance Officer, Director of Student Administration or Associate Director of Registry Services may direct that proceedings be adjourned for a period of up to three academic years.
+Circumstances whereby an adjournment may be deemed appropriate are: - i.

-- i.
 Where allegations are made against a student, the student withdraws from the University and it would not be deemed proportionate to continue formal proceedings following the withdrawal. - ii.
 Where allegations are made against a student, the student's studies are suspended and it would not be deemed proportionate to continue a formal investigation during the suspension period. - iii.
-Where allegations are made against a student, the student fails to re-enrol for the next year of study and/or the student is unable to progress to the next year of study, and it would not be deemed proportionate to continue formal proceedings. - 28.2 Where proceedings have been adjourned, they should be restored in the event the student returns to the university/resumes their studies within the proceeding three academic years. - 28.3 The adjournment of proceedings against a Responding Student does not prevent the Student Misconduct Officer/Case Officer from making proportionate enquiries in order to preserve evidence; for example obtaining any CCTV, taking witness statements.
+Where allegations are made against a student, the student fails to re-enrol for the next year of study and/or the student is unable to progress to the next year of study, and it would not be deemed proportionate to continue formal proceedings. - 28.2 Where proceedings have been adjourned, they should be restored in the event the student returns to the university/resumes their studies within the proceeding three academic years. - 28.3 The adjournment of proceedings against a Responding Student does not prevent the Conduct and Complaints Office from making proportionate enquiries in order to preserve evidence; for example, obtaining any CCTV, taking witness statements.
 Such evidence will remain on file in the event proceedings are restored.

-29. Graduation or Withdrawal by the Responding Student during the course of an investigation
+29 Graduation or Withdrawal by the Responding Student during the course of an investigation

-- 29.1 Where a student is due to graduate before completion of an investigation into a Category A offence can take place.
-The Student Misconduct Officer should consider if a Precautionary Suspension is required in order to ensure a thorough investigation can take place. - 29.2 Where a student is due to graduate before completion of an investigation into a Category A offence and a Precautionary Suspension is not deemed to be necessary and/or proportionate the investigation may continue.
-The Student Misconduct Officer/Case Officer must inform any Reporting Party of this and that any penalty imposed (should the allegations be found upheld) would be limited to Exclusion from Campus and/or Future Study and/or attending Graduation Ceremony. - 29.3 Where a student withdraws from the University before completion of an investigation into a Category A offence can take place.
-The investigation may continue if deemed proportionate to do so and the Student Misconduct Officer/Case Officer should inform any Reporting Party of this and that any penalty imposed (should the allegations be found upheld) would be limited to Exclusion from Campus and/or Future Study. - 29.4 Where a student is due to graduate or withdraws before completion of an investigation into a Category B offence the Student Misconduct Officer should consider if it would be proportionate to continue the investigation and if not may request the case be dismissed or adjourned by the Head of Registry Services or, Academic Registrar.
+- Where a student is due to graduate before completion of an investigation into a Category A offence can take place.
+The Conduct and Complaints Office should consider if a Precautionary Suspension is required in order to ensure a thorough investigation can take place. - ii.
+Where a student is due to graduate before completion of an investigation into a Category A offence and a Precautionary Suspension is not deemed to be necessary and/or proportionate the investigation may continue.
+The Conduct and Complaints Office must inform any Reporting Party of this and that any penalty imposed (should the allegations be found upheld) would be limited to Exclusion from Campus and/or Future Study and/or attending Graduation Ceremony. - iii.
+Where a student withdraws from the University before completion of an investigation into a Category A offence can take place.
+The investigation may continue if deemed proportionate to do so and the Conduct and Complaints Office should inform any Reporting Party of this and that any penalty imposed

+- (should the allegations be found upheld) would be limited to Exclusion from Campus and/or Future Study. - iv.
+Where a student is due to graduate or withdraws before completion of an investigation into a Category B offence the Conduct and Complaints Office should consider if it would be proportionate to continue the investigation and if not may request the case be dismissed or adjourned by the University Secretary, Registrar and Chief Compliance Office, Director of Student Administration or Associate Director of Registry Services.

-30. Right of Appeal
+30 Right of Appeal

-- 30.1 The Responding Student may appeal against: - i. a finding that misconduct is upheld; or - ii. the penalty imposed by the Student Misconduct Officer or disciplinary panel
+- 30.1 The Responding Student may appeal against: - i. a finding that misconduct is upheld; or - ii. the penalty imposed by the Conduct and Complaints Office or disciplinary panel